sevenlabs-hq/carbon/README.md

 - **Metrics**: Add metrics collectors with `.metrics()`.
 - **Shutdown Strategy**: Configure shutdown behavior using `.shutdown_strategy()`.

-## Contributions

-Contributions to Carbon are welcome!
-Please refer to our [contributing guidelines](https://github.com/sevenlabs-hq/carbon/tree/main/CONTRIBUTING.md) for more information on how to get started.

 ## License

 We are under the [MIT license](https://github.com/sevenlabs-hq/carbon/tree/main/LICENSE.md).